 3 Retirement Blogs You Have to Read (& Might Even Make You Start Your Own!)

-It’s no shock that retirement brings about a lot of free time.
-Some fill it to the brim, while others enjoy a slower pace.
-No matter where you fall on the spectrum, blogging is a hobby that can keep up with whatever speed you decide to take.
+brings about a lot of free time.
+Some fill it to the brim, while others enjoy a

-Whether you decide to start your own blog, or just browse through the musings of fellow retirees, here’s three retirement blogs that we think you’ll love!
+you decide to start your own blog, or just browse through the musings of fellow

 Thursday, July 9, 2015